google/neuroglancer/python/README.md

 ```

 The command `bundle_nodejs` requires that you have `node.js` installed (see
-[..](top level README) for how to install it).
-It will bundle the javascript
+[top level README](../README.md) for how to install it).
+It will bundle the
-and CSS files and place them in the `neuroglancer/static` directory.
+javascript and CSS files and place them in the `neuroglancer/static` directory.